croz-ltd/dpcmder/README.md

 # DataPower Commander

-DataPower Commander (dpcmder) is command line tool I created for easier maintenance of files on DataPower appliances and easier development of DataPower appliance solutions.
+DataPower Commander (dpcmder) is a command-line tool I created for easier maintenance of files on DataPower appliances and easier development of DataPower appliance solutions.

 Current functions:
 - basic file maintenance
   - view, edit, copy and delete file hierarchies (DataPower and local file system)
-  - filter and search files in current directory
+  - filter and search files in the current directory
+- object maintenance mode (as JSON or XML configurations)
+  - view and edit DataPower object
+  - copy an object to a JSON/XML file on the local file system
+  - create an object from a JSON/XML file on the local file system
+- DataPower domains
+  - view DataPower domains and their status
+  - create a DataPower Domain
-  - export DataPower domain ("copy" domain to local filesystem)
+  - export a DataPower domain or whole appliance ("copy" to the local filesystem)
-  - view and edit DataPower object (as JSON or XML configurations)
 - sync mode
-  - turn on to automaticaly upload new and changed files from local filesystem to DataPower
+  - turn on to automatically upload new and changed files from a local filesystem to a DataPower
-  - useful for development to automaticaly propagate your changes from any IDE/editor you are using to DataPower
+  - useful for development to automatically propagate your changes from any IDE/editor you are using to DataPower

 ## Download